 Read my truths here.

-To date, I've been chairman and lead investor in two startups that have been acquired by Fortune 500 companies: Internet retailer BUYSEASONS, which owned and managed the largest retailer of costumes in the world, BuyCostumes.com (sold to Liberty Media in 2006), and ModernMed, a healthcare services company, which was sold to DaVita in 2012.
+To date, I've invested in about 50 startups; seven have so far had successful 'exits'.
+I've been chairman and lead investor in two startups that have been acquired by Fortune 500 companies: Internet retailer BUYSEASONS, which owned and managed the largest retailer of costumes in the world, BuyCostumes.com (sold to Liberty Media in 2006), and ModernMed, a healthcare services company, which was sold to DaVita in 2012.

 Read more about my investments here.

 From the Blog

 The Rusinow Family Foundation was founded in 2000.
-So far we've donated close to a million dollars, although currently the foundation is less active.
+So far we've donated over a million dollars, although currently the foundation is less active.
 See more about what we've done here.